bingtimren/Answer42/README.md

 ## Windows & UI

+### Window Running

+This is the first window
+Display:
+* Date / time / weekday / battery level
+* Name of currently running "what"
+* How long has it been running
+* Percentage indicator
+* Target length, remaining
+Interactions:
+* Target meet:
+** Preserve current status

 ### Window Selection

-This is the first window,
+This is pushed into window stack after a "what" is finished
 Display:  a list of "whats" for selection
 Interactions:
 * Up/Down for browsing
 * Middle for select
 * Middle long for showing Window Summary

-### Window Running

-This is pushed into window stack after a "what" is selected
-Display:
-* Name of currently running "what"
-* How long has it been running / target